top of page

 I’ve travelled to many countries around the world and celebrated their First Nations people and acknowledged the richness it adds to their countries history and future, and yet didn’t fully understand the vibrance that our first nations people add to the tapestry of our Australian story – how bloody ignorant!!!
 Don’t get me wrong I am and will always still be learning more, I certainly don’t know all the things.

 What I do know, is that I’m so grateful that we are picking up this momentum and celebrate the rich history of Australia this land we call home.
-I was privileged a few years ago to educate myself through a short course at Curtin University in relation the Noongar People, it was a wonderful insight into the traditional owners on the land I call home and the thriving society and rebuilding the rich culture they have held onto for thousands of years.
-Having a knowledge of country and ceremony is so useful and important to myself as a Celebrant in creating your wedding ceremony.
+An I'm extra grateful that we’re seeing more and more couples honour this connection to Country in their wedding ceremonies.
+I was privileged a few years ago to educate myself through a short course at Curtin University in relation to the Noongar People, it was a wonderful insight into the traditional owners on the land I call home and the thriving society and rebuilding the rich culture they have held onto for thousands of years.
+It gave me a deeper appreciation for the thriving culture that has existed here for tens of thousands of years.
+That knowledge has become an important part of how I create ceremonies — because understanding Country helps me celebrate your story with even greater meaning.

 Your wedding ceremony inclusions are always your choice!
 I’m pleased to say that 99% of my couples want an Acknowledgement of Country to lead their ceremony and some even find it essential and critically important.